meetuparchive/learn-rust/class1.md

 }
 ```

-If you are new to functions.
+If you are new to functions, don't worry.
 I'll explain that in more detail in just a bit.
-For now, just note that this is all you need to for the minimal rust application.
+For now, just note that this is all you need to for the minimal Rust application.

 ---

 ### Bootstrapping and running applications

-While you could compile simple programs with rustc and run them, you will afford
+While you could compile simple programs with `rustc`, Rusts native compiler, and run them, you can afford
 yourself a greater velocity in future development using a higher level workflow.
 Cargo is the tool that will provide that workflow.